AlexandruJurju/LeetCode-Problems/Leetcode Solutions.md

 public boolean hasCycle(ListNode head) {
 	ListNode slow_pointer = head;
 	ListNode fast_pointer = head;
-	while (fast_pointer != null && fast_pointer.next != null) {
+	// while end of the list wasnt reached, null cannot be reached if list has a cycle while (fast_pointer != null && fast_pointer.next != null) {
+		// slow_pointer moves one ahead AND fast_pointer moves 2 ahead
-		slow_pointer = slow_pointer.next;
+		// eventually if there is a cycle they will meet at some slow_pointer = slow_pointer.next;
 		fast_pointer = fast_pointer.next.next;
 		if (slow_pointer == fast_pointer) {